Mealy-App-BDEV-Group3-Team4/Mealy-App/README.md

 3. BB-branch<br>
 4. Nurat-branch<br>
 <br>
-You are on the Nurat-branch of this repository
+You are on the staging-branch of this repository.